 Supporting and Sustaining Theatrical Arts in Our Schools

-Our collaborative musical theatre events bring the Performing Arts experience to children in grades 1-8 at Barrington Public Schools.
+Our collaborative musical theatre events bring the Performing Arts experience to children in grades 1-8 in East Bay & Providence aread schools.
 We believe (and studies support) that all children and teenagers can reap immeasurable benefits by participating in the Performing Arts.

 In addition to being good old-fashioned fun, performing as a member of an ensemble cast fosters:

 - Lifelong public speaking skills

 It takes the collaboration and dedication of many individuals to create the high level productions that Arts Alive! is known for, including:

 - Tech staff

 Below you find the guidelines we use to ensure that each and every show is a success.